If health care is team-based, why isn’t the classroom?

 The Flipped Classroom

 To better help facilitate this style of learning, Marshall first needed to develop an innovative classroom space.
 Enter, the studio classroom.
-The studio classroom facilitates team-based learning by seating students in the round at ten tables with eight students to a table.
+The studio classroom facilitates team-based learning by seating students in groups of 6 at rectangular tables.